Whirl21/Project-Key-Breaker/README.md

 # Project Key-Breaker, AKA.
-Pass Hunter (NOT READY FOR USE)
+Pass Hunter (ALPHA RELEASE)

 ## **DISCLAIMER:**
 > Any damage done from incorrect and/or illegal usage of this software is purely upon the user, as **__THE DEVELOPERS DO NOT CONDONE ANY ILLEGAL USAGE__** of this software in any form, or manner.